danimarce/03_JavaScript-foundations__starter/STARTER_QUESTIONS.md

 ### What is a variable in JS?

 ```
-It's a space in a memory that is created to store values
+It's a memory reference that is created to store values
 ```

 ### How many ways can we define a variable in JS?
 Is there any not recommended way?